Community day: Saturday 13th September

 What’s the plan for the day?

-We are fortunate to have a number of modern barns that provide excellent shelter from the elements.
-We will be utilising these for all of our refreshment breaks and as a base to return to at any point during the day.
-There will be a portaloo available for volunteer’s use.
+We are fortunate to have the Grange Hub that provides excellent shelter from the elements.
+We will be utilising the Hub for all of our refreshment breaks and as a base to return to at any point during the day.
+There are a toilets available in the hub for the use of all volunteers.

 9:30 - 10:00: Arrival, Tea & Coffee, Breakfast Cake